jhyun0919/udacity_drlnd_p1/README.md

 # Instructions

-You can check out about the design & results of the experiment on this project in [Report.ipynb]().
+You can check out about the description of the implementation & results of the experiment on this project in [Navigation.ipynb]() & [Report.pdf]().